MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 ## Board Configurations

-The board comes with five sets of jumper pads for solder bridges.
-SJ1, SJ2, SJ3, and SJ4 require you to solder bridge the middle pad either to the left or right pads.
-SJ7 is configured by either leaving the pads unsoldered or bridging them with solder.
+The board comes with three sets of jumper pads for solder bridges.
+SJ1 and SJ2 require you to solder bridge the middle pad either to the left or right pads.
+SJ3 is configured by either leaving the pads unsoldered or bridging them with solder.
 Here are the situations where you need to add solder bridges.

 ### SRAM Size Selection (SJ1 and SJ2, or SW1)